 The Dodd-Frank Act established federal measures that impact the U.S. insurance business and preempt certain state insurance laws.
-For example, the Dodd-Frank Act created the Financial Stability Oversight Council (the "FSOC"), which is authorized to designate a nonbank financial company as "systemically significant" if its material financial distress could threaten the financial stability of the U.S. Since 2013, the FSOC has designated three insurance groups as systemically significant nonbank financial companies.
+For example, the Dodd-Frank Act created the Financial Stability Oversight Council (the "FSOC"), which is authorized to designate a nonbank financial company as "systemically significant" if its material financial distress could threaten the financial stability of the U.S. The FSOC designated three insurance groups as systemically significant nonbank financial companies in 2013.
+As of September 2017, two of these designated groups have been undesignated.
 The FSOC's potential recommendation of measures to address systemic risk in the insurance industry could affect our insurance and reinsurance operations as could a determination that we or our counterparties are systemically significant.
+In November 2017, the U.S. Department of the Treasury") issued a report recommending certain changes to the FSOC's process for designating nonbank financial companies as systemically significant in order to make the designation process more rigorous, clear, and transparent.
+Any suggested changes ultimately adopted by the FSOC would be implemented by FSOC directly, rather than through legislation.

-The Dodd-Frank Act also created the Federal Insurance Office (the "FIO").
+The Dodd-Frank Act also created the Federal Insurance Office ("FIO").
 The FIO does not have general supervisory or regulatory authority over the business of insurance, but it has preemption authority over state insurance laws that conflict with certain international agreements.
 The FIO is also authorized to monitor the U.S. insurance industry and identify potential regulatory gaps that could contribute to systemic risk and may recommend to the FSOC the designation of systemically important insurers.
 In addition, the FIO represents the U.S. at the International Association of Insurance Supervisors.

-The Dodd-Frank Act authorizes the U.S. Department of the Treasury ("Treasury") and the Office of the U.S. Trade Representative ("USTR") to enter into international agreements of mutual recognition regarding the prudential regulation of insurance or reinsurance (a "Covered Agreement").
-The FIO is authorized to preempt state measures that (i) are inconsistent with a Covered Agreement and (ii) disfavor non-U.S. insurers subject to a Covered Agreement.
+The Dodd-Frank Act authorizes Treasury and the Office of the U.S. Trade Representative ("USTR") to enter into international agreements of mutual recognition regarding the prudential regulation of insurance or reinsurance ("covered agreements").
+In January 2017, Treasury and the USTR negotiated a covered agreement with the EU regarding the prudential regulation of insurance and reinsurance (the "US-EU Covered Agreement"), which was signed in September 2017.
+Each party has begun the process of completing its internal requirements and procedures (such as amending or promulgating appropriate statutes and regulations) in order for the US-EU Covered Agreement to enter into force.